 In addition to public records, the University has an online directory called People Search (login required).
 Anyone with a University internet ID and password can log in to People Search and look up University members.

 By default, People Search shows all of your information included in the directory information, plus:

 Change your privacy settings

-You can make none, some, or all of your information private.
-The changes that you make apply to public records requests as well as to the results shown in the People Search directory.
+You can make some or all of your information private.
+The changes that you make apply to public records requests for student information as well as to the results shown in the People Search directory.

 In MyU, there are five options to suppress (hide or restrict) your information: